 Latest work:

-• I recently finished my work as CTO for DAISYS, a text-to-speech company focused on novel voice generation and highly controllable speech synthesis.
+• I recently finished my work leading development at DAISYS, a text-to-speech company focused on novel voice generation and highly controllable speech synthesis.
 Since 2022, I lead an engineering team that improved their existing TTS models with respect to quality (intonation, correctness), controllability, and scalability; developed a web-facing product and API; and a semi-automatic data acquisition pipeline to transform in-the-wild audio into speech datasets ready for training.

 • For NavInfo Europe, development of scenario extraction methods for highway driving using computer vision.
 Road reconstruction, vehicle detection, and event identification.
 The work is a mix of modern ML and classic CV methods, using technologies such as PyTorch, OpenCV, and Scikit-Learn.
 A major contribution was estimation of road topology from dashcam video feeding a birds-eye view projection into a BiLSTM-CRF model trained on highway map data.